 Study Abroad at UCD

-University students are very welcome to study abroad at UCD for a semester or a full-year.
-Our Study Abroad team will support you here in Ireland and help you get the most out of your experience academically, culturally and socially.
+University students are very welcome to study abroad at UCD for one semester or a full-year.
+Our dedicated Study Abroad team will support you here in Ireland and help you get the most out of your experience academically, culturally and socially.

 My semester in Ireland as a chemical engineering student has been filled with new faces, new classes, and new experiences.
 As I look back at the semester, I remember all the times spent studying, laughing, and enjoying myself with friends.
 UCD does a great job of integrating academics with fun extracurricular activities for its students, like having Yoga and Pilates classes, but also having events like Mario Kart Tournaments.
 Not only does UCD provide fun activities, but the staff are also so helpful!